MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/create-azure-ai-resource.md

 # How to create and manage an Azure AI Studio hub

 In AI Studio, hubs provide the environment for a team to collaborate and organize work, and help you as a team lead or IT admin centrally set up security settings and govern usage and spend.
-You can create and manage a hub from the Azure portal or from the AI Studio.
+You can create and manage a hub from the Azure portal or from the AI Studio, and then your developers can create projects from the hub.

 In this article, you learn how to create and manage a hub in AI Studio with the default settings so you can get started quickly.
 Do you need to customize security or the dependent resources of your hub?
 Then use [Azure portal](create-secure-ai-hub.md) or [template options](create-azure-ai-hub-template.md).

 > [!TIP]
+> If you're an individual developer and not an admin, dev lead, or part of a larger effort that requires a hub, you can create a project directly from the AI Studio without creating a hub first.
+For more information, see [Create a project](create-projects.md).
+>
-> If you'd like to create your Azure AI Studio hub using a template, see the articles on using [Bicep](create-azure-ai-hub-template.md) or [Terraform](create-hub-terraform.md).
+> If you're an admin or dev lead and would like to create your Azure AI Studio hub using a template, see the articles on using [Bicep](create-azure-ai-hub-template.md) or [Terraform](create-hub-terraform.md).

 ## Create a hub in AI Studio